Tahlia Hall Slays In A Tiny Light Blue Bikini While Soaking Up Some Sun

 The 22-year-old model wore a minuscule bikini top that featured small triangle-style cups that failed to cover the entirety of her breasts.
 As a result, sideboob could be seen from certain angles.
 The plunging garment showcased her decolletage, and the snug fit pushed her buxom curves inward, which displayed more cleavage.
 The piece was held together by thin straps that were tied behind her neck and around her back.

 Although the thong wasn’t entirely shown in the shot, some parts of the clothing were seen.
-From what was visible, Tahlia wore matching bottoms that seemed to feature high leg cuts that exposed a generous amount of skin.
+From what was visible, Tahlia wore matching bottoms that featured high leg cuts that exposed a generous amount of skin.
 It also had a daringly low-cut waistline and strings that tied on the sides of her curvy hips.

 In the brand new photo, Tahlia was snapped outdoors in her sexy bathing suit.
 The place looked like the outside of a garage.
 She sat on the tiled floors with her right hip angled to the side and looked straight into the camera with a sultry gaze and slightly parted lips.
 The sunshine hit her flawless skin, making it appear glowing.